melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 ### a) Recap: what we've done so far

-In the previous [beginners tutorial](../molecular_dynamics_101/molecular_dynamics_101/) we simply launched a short job on the cluster that already had all the required input files to simulate a ubiquitin protein molecule in solution.
+In the previous [introductory tutorial](../molecular_dynamics_101/molecular_dynamics_101/) we simply launched a short job on the cluster that already had all the required input files to simulate a ubiquitin protein molecule in solution.

-For a cluster computing the minimum files we need to run a job are:
+To run a molecular dynamics simulation on a cluster, the minimum files we need are:

 `<filename>.psf` - **protein structure file**.
 A list of the atoms, masses, charges and connections between atoms.